SpuctreEntertainment/Projects/README.md

 # This portfolio

-We are using Github to display our progress in those projects through videos, if you have any question or remark about our projects, please feel free to contact us at spuctreentertainment@gmail.com , or by directly contacting us through LinkedIn.
+We are using Github to display our progress in those projects through videos, if you have any question or remark about our projects, please feel free to contact us at spuctreentertainment@gmail.com .